tmsprks/IE7500-GroupProject/README.md

 Upon project completion, various deep learning models will be able to infer real-time reviews which the users input into the demonstration application.

 Here are two examples.
-First is a screen shot of an actual positive Amazon review from the Amazon website:
+First is a positive Amazon review from the Amazon website:

 [Original Amazon review](https://www.amazon.com/gp/customer-reviews/R2K8MBRGFPSZ3L)